SUMMARY

 - They may require formal education to develop literacy and advanced proficiency in French.

-Please note that general overhead or administrative costs cannot be covered by the grant.
-This includes salaries for teachers and other staff.
+Please note that general overhead or administrative costs cannot be covered by grants.
+This includes salaries and overtime for teachers and other staff.

 The grant transfer will be made directly to the schools and/or districts.
-It is imperative to include bank details and a W9 in order to receive the funds.
+It is imperative to include the institution's bank details and W9 in order to receive the funds.
 Funding will be provided to institutions directly and not to individuals.

 ELIGIBILITY